selmalopez/data-challenges/01-Python/04-SQL-Advanced/03-Rank-And-Partition/README.md

 ### Order cumulative amount per customer

-- Implement `order_cumulative_amount_per_customer` to compute the cumulative amount of the orders of each customer according to the order date.
+- Implement `order_cumulative_amount_per_customer` to compute the cumulative amount (in USD) of the orders of each customer according to the order date.
 - For each customer, the orders should be ranked in the chronological order.
 - This function should return a list of tuples like (`OrderID`, `CustomerID`, `OrderDate`, `OrderCumulativeAmount`).